Vitrob/ExamAppV3/README.md

 # ExamApp
-Application is still being developed.
+This application is still being developed.
 You need to have a MySQL client with the standard username: root and password: root.
-You need to create database in your MySQL client.
+You need to create a database in your MySQL client.
 You only need to use query: CREATE DATABASE examination_base;
-You can check file: hibernate.properties.
+You can check the file: hibernate.properties.